Olga-Bagrova/VirPlaqCounter/README.md

 * press Enter
 * restart the window

-### Marks of the holes on the tablet are mixed up
+### Marks of the wells on the tablet are mixed up

 Look at the images from `/raw_data` and compare which marks are there and on your photo.
 Position your tablet with the same marking location and restart the run.

 ### It seems to me that the calculation is not correct, how can I check it

-Directories with visualization of the processing of the entire image and each hole will appear in the results folder (in our example it is `results/` directory).
+Directories with visualization of the processing of the entire image and each well will appear in the results folder (in our example it is `results/` directory).
 The verification can be done manually.